 Line 343 does the model account for the spontaneous decarboxylation of OAA, how does this rate compare to the enzyme catalyzed reactions?

-Spontaneous decarboxylation of OAA would indicate that the thermodynamics of the step is thermodynamically favorable or in other words always the gibbs free energy change is negative
+Although spontaneous decarboxylation of OAA to pyruvate can be measured in vitro, we do not think it plays a physiological role in C. thermocellum.
+There is no enzymatic conversion of OAA to pyruvate.
+For a detailed discussion, see Olson et al. 2016.

 Fig 2 only shows 4 of the 8 considered metabolites, adding the other profiles would be useful